Pylons-tech/pylons-testnet/README.md

-         ensure GOPATH is set properly to point to the go directory of your Go installation: GOPATH = $HOME/go ensure PATH is set properly to point to the bin folder of your Go installation: PATH = $GOPATH/bin pylonsd binary should be put in this bin folder of your Go installation
+         ensure GOPATH is set properly to point to the go directory of your Go installation: GOPATH = $HOME/go ensure PATH is set properly to point to the bin folder of your Go installation: PATH = $GOPATH/bin pylonsd binary should be put in this bin folder of your Go installation Edit your .profile in your home directory.
+         Add $GOPATH and edit $PATH environment variables.
+It lets your system reference to the correct binary when during compilation.
+         $ nano $HOME/.profile
+         Add the following two lines at the end of the file.
+         GOPATH=$HOME/go
+         PATH=$GOPATH/bin:$PATH
+         Then run the following to make your bash reload your profile configurations.
+         $ source $HOME/.profile

 ## GenTx Generation